DRomelli/website/content/publication/_jcms/index.md

 publication_short: JCMS
 publication_types: ["2"]
 selected: true
-title: 'What Do Politicians Think of Technocratic Institutions?
-Attitudes in the European Parliament Towards the European Central Bank'
+title: "What Do Politicians Think of Technocratic Institutions?
+Attitudes in the European Parliament Towards the European Central Bank"
 url_code: ''
 links:
   - name: Article